Environmental Interpretive Center: Redesign

 WHAT IS THE EIC?:

-OUR TAKE:Natural Movement movement became a prominent theme in our project.
+OUR TAKE: My team began by identifying our theme for this redesign.
+Natural Movement movement became that prominent theme.
 Nature is always moving and changing.
-We developed a new flow for the building, from its wayfinding to its content.
-We developed a whole new experience for guests that spanned from the digital world to the physical world.
+We developed a new flow for the building that matched that sentiment.
+From its wayfinding to its content.
+We created a whole new experience for guests that spanned from the digital world to the physical world, and can change with the seasons, migration patterns, and rainfall.
 We finished off this process by building a physical mockup of our watershed exhibit.

 Outreach Material: